 There are many different kinds of air filters, each one having its own pros and cons.

-- Pleated: These remove about 45% of known air pollutants and are still relatively cheap.
-More expensive than Fiberglass, these make an alright budget option.
-Should not be your first choice and really should only be selected if you are really tight on cash.
+These remove about 45% of known small particles and air pollutants and are still relatively cheap.
+More expensive than fiberglass, these make an alright budget option.
+They should not be your first choice and should only be selected if you are really tight on cash.

-- High-Efficiency Air Filters: These offer the best balance between cost and efficiency.
+These offer the best balance between cost and efficiency.
 Removing about 85% of pollutants from your home, these can help create a healthy environment for you and your family.
-As before – medical issues may prompt you to go one step further, but for the average family, these will suffice.
+As before, medical issues may prompt you to go one step further, but for the average family, these will suffice.

-- HEPA Filters: These are the best filters available, usually able to filter out 98% of known air pollutants.
-If you can afford these they are worth the price.
+These are the best filters available, usually able to trap particles and filter out 98% of known air pollutants.
+If you can afford these, they are worth the price.
 While they are not strictly necessary unless you have health issues, these types of filters are still an excellent way to maintain a clean home.

 Think Long Term